baffou/PhaseLAB_doc/docs/source/classes/ImageMethods/methods/imageHSV.rst

     - *V* means *Value* and tells if the color is bright or dark.

-    Here is a picture that explains the abbr:`HSV (hue, saturation, value)` color coding:
+    Here is a picture that explains the :abbr:`HSV (hue, saturation, value)` color coding:

     .. figure:: /images/HSV.jpeg
         :width: 500